Arshya-S/Jungle-Rails/README.md

 # Jungle

 A mini e-commerce application built with Ruby/Rails where users can buy plants and checkout with a fake credit card and admins can add new products and categories to list on the main page.
 Implemented using MVC.

+(See images below!)

 ## Setup